Dancing Between Success and Failure: Edit-level Simplification Evaluation using SALSA: Further Analysis

 Here, we report additional findings on the \simpeval{} dataset and model performance, alongside observations about edit-level evaluation as a task.
-Table \ref{fig:edit-sizes} reports basic span statistics.
+Figure \ref{fig:edit-sizes} reports the average edit coverage by each edit operation and error type.
 We find paraphrases are typically annotated as pairs of a few words, while conceptual edits typically occur on the clause level and are annotated together.
 Surprisingly, structure changes often occurred as a few words:

 \examplenamed{...
 Corbin has expanded his business to include agritourism, \est{using} his farm to host weddings ...}{...
 Corbin’s business also offers agritourism \est{and he uses} his farm to host weddings ...}{MUSS}